 There are plenty of online TEFL courses to choose from, but for those who are looking for the next best option to taking an onsite TEFL course, the online version of the IDELT provides a great choice.

 Most online TEFL courses tend to be self-study and self-paced.
-In Bridge's online TEFL courses all materials are online.
+For example, in Bridge's general 40, 60, 100 and 120-hour online TEFL courses, which are self-paced, all materials are online.
 You start whenever you like and simply need to finish the work within 3 months.
 A tutor grades your lesson plans and gives you feedback.
-BridgeTEFL online courses cover the basics to meet requirements for jobs and offer fundamental teacher preparation.
+BridgeTEFL self-paced online courses cover the basics to meet requirements for jobs and offer fundamental teacher preparation.

-The IDELT Online, on the other hand, is an interactive, university-level training.
-You can even earn graduate-level credits for it!
 All trainees start together on a certain date and work through the course as a class.
-In the IDELT, you are guided by the master’s level instructor from week to week and you will read from the textbook, read journal articles, complete quizzes, turn in assignments and post comments to online forums with other students.
-IDELT Online takes your study deeper than most TEFL courses, by covering methodology/pedagogy, as well as practical skills such as lesson planning.
+In the IDELTOnline, you are guided by the master’s level instructor from week to week and you will read from the textbook, read journal articles, complete quizzes, turn in assignments and post comments to online forums with other students.
+This course takes your study deeper than most TEFL courses, by covering methodology/pedagogy, as well as practical skills such as lesson planning.

 I was concerned that an online course would mean limited personal interaction with the instructor and fellow students, but [the instructor] let her personality shine through and that helped others of us do the same. – Terri, course graduate

-If eligible, simply indicate when you register for the IDELT Online that you would like to take your course for graduate credit.
-Then we’ll send you instructions on how to register with the University of Northern Colorado.
-Once you successfully pass the IDELT Online, the university will issue your 3 graduate-level transcripts directly.
+If eligible, simply indicate when you register for the IDELTOnline that you would like to take your course for graduate credit.
+Then our admissions advisor will work with you to be sure you choose the credit option that is right for you.

 The course gets you to think about teaching English in very practical ways.
-Through every unit, different aspects of teaching English were explored in a way that led you to reflect on what you would do in an actual classroom.
+Through every unit, different aspects of teaching English were explored in a way that led you to reflect on what you would do in an actual classroom.– Ruth, course graduate